etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 1. Ensure that the node runs persistently.
 Look up how to run programs persistently in the documentation for your operating system.

+1. If you started the node with a public layer 1 node, stop it and restart it with a layer 1 node that you control.

 Now that you have a Smart Rollup node configured for Etherlink, you can run an Etherlink EVM node, as described in [Running an Etherlink EVM node](./evm-nodes).